 - Mold, mildew and other growths.
 Mold and mildew is fungal growth on the surface of the decking that can cause discoloration and a musty odor.
 It’s usually gray, black, or whitish in color and can be slimy and slippery when wet.
 Also check for moss, which can damage decking; lichen, which can cause pitting on decking; and green or black algae, which cause discoloration and can also make your deck dangerously slippery.

 - Debris.
 Debris, such as leaves and pine straw, can lead to staining and hold moisture which can encourage mold and mildew to form.
 Keep your deck free of debris, and trim trees that overhang your deck.
+Once you’ve removed the debris, clean the deck with a simple spray-and-rinse formula like Olympic Deck Cleaner.

-Step #2: Repair Deck
+Step #2: Repair the Deck

 Now that you’ve identified any problem areas, it’s time to fix them before they make a mess of your deck.
 Here are some deck repair tips: